-Are you looking for an easy way to track your Gravity Forms conversions?
-With Google Analytics, you can get insights about how your forms are performing.
+Are you looking for an easy way to set up Gravity Forms event tracking so you can track form conversions?
+With Google Analytics and MonsterInsights, you can get insights about how your Gravity Forms are performing.

-That said, what if you could track your forms on your own with just a few clicks…
+That said, what if you could track your Gravity Forms conversions on your own with just a few clicks?

-In this article, we’ll show you how to track Gravity Forms conversions with Google Analytics without touching a single line of code.
+In this article, we’ll show you how to set up Gravity Forms event tracking without touching a single line of code.

 Let’s dive right in…